section-engineering-education/engineering-education/content/articles/build-a-portfolio-website-with-vite-and-threejs/index.md

- Most visual mindblowing websites in the world seem to follow a similar pattern, they use 3d animations that bring the content to life when the page is scrolled.
-We'll be working on something similar in this tutorial by building a portfolio website with Three.js.
-So let's get started.
+ Most visual mind-blowing websites in the world seem to follow a similar pattern.
+They use 3d animations that bring the content to life when the page is scrolled.
+In this article, we'll do something similar by creating a portfolio website with Three.js.
+So let's get this party started.

 ### What Is Threejs

-Three.js is a JavaScript framework that allows you to easily build a 3d or 2d graphic on your webpage without using WebGl directly.
+Three.js is a JavaScript framework that allows you to easily build a 3d or 2d graphic on your webpage.
+With Three.js, we don't have to use  WebGl directly.
 It's essentially an abstract layer built on top of webGl to make it easier to use.
-Anyone can simply use the Web browser to experience 3D graphics without having to download any additional framework.
-Since Three.js is built on JavaScript, adding interactivity between 3d objects and user interfaces is quite simple.
+Anyone can use a Web browser to view 3D graphics without needing to download any extra framework.
+Because Three.js is built on JavaScript, integrating interactivity is a breeze.
 This makes Three.js ideal for creating 3d games on the web platform.
-Aside from that, it has outstanding features like effects, scenes, cameras, animations, materials, mesh making, lights, scaling, and rendering.
+It also offers exceptional features such as effects, scenes, cameras, and many more.

  Three.js has been around for a long time.
 To understand Three.js we must first have an understanding of what  WebGl is.
-WebGl is a JavaScript API for generating high-performance interactive 3D and 2D graphics without the usage of plug-ins in any supported web browser.
-WebGl is an OpenGl version based on OpenGL ES (embedded systems) and it is also complicated because while it is supported by most modern browsers, it is not particularly enjoyable to deal with because it necessitates the development of extensive, heavy code.
+WebGl is a JavaScript API for generating high-performance interactive 3D and 2D graphics.
+WebGl can be used without any plug-ins in any supported web browser.
+WebGl is an OpenGl version based on OpenGL ES (embedded systems).
+It is also complicated because it necessitates the development of extensive, heavy code.

 Three.js allows you to write short lines of code.
 With Three.js, you can create video games and showcase products in a 3d form.
-You can also import and use Three.js whenever you want to create a complex object using a 3d software such as blender in formats like gltf,obj,poly, etc. To get started with Three.js, visit their website here and read their documentation.git  To get started with Three.js we can visit their website [here](https://threejs.org/) and read their documentation.
+You can also import into Three.js whenever you want to create a complex object using a 3d software such as blender.
+To get started with Three.js, we can visit their website [here](https://threejs.org/) and read their documentation.

 The main limitation of using Three.js is the performance.
 We don’t have the same performance between a native application and a web application with WebGl.

 ### What Is Vitejs?

  Vite is a build tool that aims to provide a faster development experience for modern web projects.
-It's a JavaScript development server that significantly improves the frontend development experience We can simply say it is a build tool for your development.
+It's a JavaScript development server that significantly improves the frontend development experience.
+We can simply say it is a build tool for your development.
 It takes your code and transforms it into something that your browser understands.

-Vite allows you to have a development server running while it handles and refreshes your files based on what has changed.
+Vite allows you to have a development server running.
+It also handles and refreshes your files based on what has changed.
 This process is done extremely fast to reflect your changes on the browser.
 Other features include:

 - Bare module resolving.
 - Hot module replacement.